HuskyNZofficial/hi12-linux/README.md

     2.A You will need you phone to hotspot becase at the time of this writing the default kernal has broken wifi drivers

     2.B Install
+        (On other os's not lunix mint you may need to install software-properties-common using this command sudo apt install software-properties-common)

       Debian Prerequisites: